Most home loan repayments are made up of three key components:

 An offset account is a savings or transaction account linked to your home loan.
 When you link an offset account to your home loan interest is calculated on the home loan principal, minus whatever amount is in your offset account.
 This could help you reduce the interest payable and pay your loan off faster.

-These experts are trained to advise you on the most suitable loan structure and products for your situation, help you to create a budget and more.
+They’ll be able to advise you on the most suitable loan structure and products for your situation, help create a budget to stick to and more.

 The vast majority of home loans include principal and interest repayments, as this type of repayment enables you to reduce your loan principal and repay your loan over time.

 You may opt for an interest-only home loan during new home construction, bridging finance or lifestyle changes.
 Investors may also choose to only make interest repayments due to tax benefits.
 However, this type of home loan can be risky and will not enable you to reduce the principal amount.

 Fees are another part of every home loan that you should be wary of.
 Always refer to the comparison rate (interest rate + fees) when choosing a home loan, and check the loan’s product disclosure statement which should include details of all fees.